wesleyegberto/emulators/chip8/README.md

 '-' 0x00 - builtin font reserved memory start
 ```

+### Display

+Chip-8 language used a 64x32 pixel monochrome display, with the format of MxN (M going from 0 to 63 and N going from 0 to 31).

+Chip-8 draws graphics on screen through the use of sprites.
+A sprite is a group of bytes which are a binary representation of the desired picture.
+Sprites may be up to 15 bytes, for a possible sprite size of 8x15.

+Programs may also refer to a group of sprites representing the hexadecimal digits 0 through F. These sprites are 5 bytes long, or 8x5 pixels.

 ## Notes about COSMIC VIP implementation

 * Instructions `8XY6` and `8XYE` use `VY`, see [here](https://github.com/Chromatophore/HP48-Superchip#8xy6--8xye-aka-x--y-x--y).